What’s happening when and where in the world of food: a calendar of special food days.

 The 25th of September is the birthday of Maria Parloa.
 She advocated for home economics to be taught in schools, and for women to buy every new labour-saving kitchen device they could.

 The 26th of September is Johnny Appleseed's birthday.
-He became famous for helping to spread the cultivation of apple trees across the United States.
+He became a part of American mythology for planting apple trees in Ohio.

 The 26th of September is Better Breakfast Day.
 The challenge today is to think about how to incorporate healthier breakfasts into your everyday routine.